Different Types of Wood Wall Treatments

 Wainscoting can be purchased in premanufactured lengths or created from scratch, but it consists of three components: baseboard molding, wall panels, and a chair rail or top molding.
 You might see the wainscoting wall panels made up of shiplap, beadboard, board and batten or a raised or flat paneling.

 Shiplap is a wooden board with a groove (a rabbet) cut into the top and bottom, allowing the pieces of shiplap to fit together snugly forming a tight seal with a natural gap the size of a nickel.
 Shiplap is incredibly versatile in application, ranging from accent walls, ceiling inlays, wainscoting (in between the chair rail and baseboard), kitchen islands, shelving backdrops, and more.
-We offer shiplap in a variety of styles because we know every home as a different personality.
+We offer shiplap in a variety of styles because we know every home has a different personality.
 See what shiplap style would best fit your home.

 This mudroom area was created with Timeless Midnight Black shiplap.